isomerpages/ura-lkywcp/pages/glossary.md

 #### **U**

+- **Universal design**: refers to the application of universal design principles to the design and planning of public spaces, buildings, transportation systems, and other urban infrastructure.
+Its goal is to create an inclusive and accessible environment that accommodates the needs of all individuals, including those with disabilities and seniors.
 - **Urban initiatives**: refer to specific projects, programmes, or policies that are implemented to address the unique challenges and opportunities faced by the city.
 These initiatives are designed to promote sustainable and equitable development, improve quality of life for residents, and enhance the economic, social, and environmental vitality of the city.
 - **Urban resilience**: refers to the ability of a city or urban area to prepare for, adapt to, and recover from shocks and stresses, such as natural disasters, economic crises, or social upheavals, while maintaining essential functions and services for its residents.
 - **Urban transformation**: refers to the process of significant change and redevelopment that occurs in urban areas over time.
 This can include physical, economic, social, and environmental changes that result in the transformation of a city's built environment, economy, and social fabric.